pavbjj/f5-xc-smsv2-azure/README.md

 ## Existing VNET and subents
 The project requires an existing VNET and subnets; SLO (Outside) and SLI (Inside)

-## Intra node connectvity
+## Intra node connectivity
 The traffic is allowed between CE nodes

-## Egress connectvity for Data and Management Planes
+## Egress connectivity for Data and Management Planes
 All traffic is allowed to F5 XC cloud: https://docs.cloud.f5.com/docs/reference/network-cloud-ref

 # Objects deployed